magezil/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 ### 100-github_commits.py
 * Takes two arguments (repository name, owner name) to send a request to the Github API to get 10 commits

+### 101-starwars.py
+* Search for people in Star Wars API and account for pagination